A blog about boats, fishing, water sports and having fun on the ocean

 Instead of swimming toward the aggressor, the fish that is trying to protect itself from harm might isolate itself.
 In other words, when a more aggressive fish swims toward it, a weaker fish might hide rather than fighting back.
 There will be visible signs if a fish has been attacked in the tank.

-How do I stop my fish from chasing each other?
+Why are my fish chasing each other?

 While fish do not sleep in the same way that land mammals sleep, most fish do rest.
 Research shows that fish may reduce their activity and metabolism while remaining alert to danger.
 Some fish float in place, some wedge themselves into a secure spot in the mud or coral, and some even locate a suitable nest.